History, tourist information, and nearby accommodation

 One of the most popular exhibits is a life-sized woolly mammoth.
 The British Mammals gallery houses Victorian dioramas of animals in their natural environments, while the Suffolk Geology gallery has fossils including the teeth of the extinct giant shark Megalodon.
 The Natural History gallery includes exotic foreign animals arranged by their zoological classification.
 Included are the first examples of gorillas ever seen in Britain.
 One highlight is a large African diorama built in 1906.

-One exhibit that really caught my eye was the Wickham Market Hoard, a collection of 840 gold coins from around AD 15, discovered by metal dectectorists.
+One exhibit that really caught my eye was the Wickham Market Hoard, a collection of 840 gold coins from around AD 15, discovered by metal detectorists.
 The coins, or 'staters' were minted by the Iceni tribe, some 55 years before their queen, Boudicca, rose in revolt against the Romans.

 Another interesting exhibit was The Broke Cup, a silver cup given to Captain Philip Bowes Vere Broke by the Free and Easy Club of Ipswich.
 Broke was commander of the Shannon during the War of 1812, when he captured the heavily armed US Chesapeake in 15 minutes.
-He became a celebrity after the batttle, and was given many honours, including this ornate cup, engraved with details of his military success.
+He became a celebrity after the battle, and was given many honours, including this ornate cup, engraved with details of his military success.

 The museum is well signposted and easy to reach on foot from the centre of Ipswich.
 I suggest allowing at 60-90 minutes to really explore all that it has to offer.